skumar-sanjay/Digital-Clock/README.md

 # Digital-Clock
-Using JS making  a digital clock
+1) here this code is digital clock and uing Javascript